 Our experience is that every case of a food allergy is different.
-We have partnered with Kandle Industries, a food service company that has provided meals for Scouts BSA camps for more than 40 years.
-Kandle's staff will work with families one on one to best meet the needs of their Scout.
-Complete the form located on the Lincoln Heritage Council website (https://tinyurl.com/2caakkvs).
-Once notified, Kandle will work out a meal plan that will be safe for all Scouts.
+Our food service provider works with families one-on-one so that we can best meet the needs of that Scout.
+Once notified of a food allergy or concern, KANDLE will work out a meal plan that will be safe for all Scouts.
+The link to notify Kandle is found at www.LHCBSA.org/scoutsbsasummercamp/